wuchunfu/Synapse/README.md

 ## Features

-- **🖥️ Native Desktop GUI** — Beautiful glassmorphic interface built with Wails v2.
-Single binary, no browser or Electron required.
+- **🖥️ Native Desktop GUI** — Premium dark-mode interface built with React, Vite, and Framer Motion on Wails v2.
+Single binary footprint.
 - **📁 File & Directory Transfer** — Send individual files or entire folders (auto-zipped and streamed).
 - **🔍 Zero Configuration** — Automatic peer discovery on LAN using mDNS.
 No IP addresses, no setup.
 - **🔒 End-to-End Encrypted** — All transfers use TLS with ephemeral self-signed certificates.